nvidia-cosmos/cosmos-rl/docs/quickstart/load_balanced_batching.rst

 1. **Approximate Length**: ``len(dataset)`` returns an approximate value based on sample count, not actual batch count
 2. **Memory Overhead**: Maintaining a sample pool requires additional memory
+3. **Step-Based Training**: When ``enable_dp_load_balancing = true``, training is step-based, not epoch-based.
+User-provided epoch configuration is ignored
+4. **Epoch Management**: Epoch is managed internally for data ordering purposes only.
+It does not control training duration
-3. **Deterministic Resume**: Resume is deterministic within an epoch, but exact batch composition may vary slightly due to dynamic batching
+5. **Deterministic Resume**: Resume is deterministic based on train_step, but exact batch composition may vary slightly due to dynamic batching

 Best Practices
 --------------